Cannabis in India: Antiquity

 Bhanga is mentioned in several Indian texts dated before 1000 CE.
 However, there is philological debate among Sanskrit scholars as to whether this bhanga can be identified with modern bhang or cannabis.

 Cannabis sativa is one of the candidates for the identity of the plant that was used to prepare soma in Vedic period.
 Soma was an intoxicating ritual drink that is highly praised in the Rigveda (c.
 1700–1100 BCE).

 Atharvaveda (c.
 1500–1000 BCE) mentions bhanga as one of the five sacred plants that relieve anxiety.
 Sayana interpreted bhanga as a type of wild grass, but many scholars identify bhanga with cannabis.
 The relevant verse:

 Sushruta Samhita (c.
 600 BCE) again mentions bhanga, as a medicinal plant, and recommends it for treating catarrh, phlegm and diarrhea.

 According to Gerrit Jan Meulenbeld and Dominik Wujastyk, Chikitsa-sara-sangraha (c. late 11th century) by Vangasena is the earliest extant Indian text that features an uncontested mention of cannabis.
 It mentions bhanga as an appetiser and a digestive, and suggests it in two recipes for a long and happy life.
 Narayan Sarma's Dhanvantariya Nighantu, a contemporary text, mentions a narcotic of the plant.
 Nagarjuna's Yogaratnamala (c.
 12th–13th century) suggests that cannabis (mdtuldni) smoke can be used to make one's enemies feel possessed by spirits.
 Sharngadhara Samhita (13th century) also gives medicinal uses of cannabis, and along with ahiphena (opium poppy), mentions it as one of the drugs which act very quickly in the body.

 Cannabis also finds its mention in other historic scriptures like Dhanvantari Nighantu, Sarngandhara Samhita and Kayyadeva Nighantu.
 It is also referred in Ayurveda as an ingredient in various recipes of pain relievers and aphrodisiacs, but in small quantities.
 Ayurveda however does not use cannabis for smoking recipes.

 The Hindu god Shiva is said to have chosen cannabis as his favorite food, after having spent one night sleeping under the plant's leaves and when eating of it in the morning refreshed him.
 Another legend suggests that when the poison Halahala came out from the Samudra manthan, Shiva drank it to protect everyone from it.
 Later, bhang was used to cool him down.
 Shiva Purana suggests offering bhang to Shiva during the summer months.
 But not all devotees offer bhang to Shiva.

 Many Ayurvedic texts mention cannabis as vijaya, while tantric texts mention it as samvid.
+Cannabis is occasionally found in Indian alchemical (rasaśāstra) texts as one of the divine plants but rarely appears in alchemical medicines.